ishine/s4-replication/README.md

 ```

 In this replication project, we are treating this state space model as established, and focused on
-*how can we  leverage deep neural networks to efficiently parameterize three matrixs A,B,C*.
+*how can we  leverage deep neural networks to efficiently parameterize three matrices A,B,C*.

 **Why S4 is good at long sequence modeling?**